adioshun/gitBook_MIT_Self-DrivingCars/project-1-detect-lane-lines.md

 ### 2.3 Hough Space
 The Hough transform[[1]](#Hough)
+* Hough Transform to convert the pixel dots that were detected as edges into meaningful lines(점을 선으로 변경)
 * Hough space lines correspond to points in XY space and points correspond to lines in XY space.
 This is what our pipeline will look like:
     1. Pixels are considered points in XY space
     2. hough_lines() transforms these points into lines inside of Hough space